maulanaaghnii/maulanaaghnii/README.md

 Hi guys, I'm **TB.
 Maulana Aghni**.
-I am a HiTech Person from Indonesia.
+I am a Engineer from Indonesia.
 I'm currently Studying at Dian Nuswantoro University majoring in Computer Science.
 Contact me if you have same interesting or some questions!